 Interestingly, female scent-marking rates are not highest during mating season—they peak just before lactation and dispersal season (individuals moving into a new home range or into new social groups).
 Male rates also peak during dispersal season.
 Since this is seen in Milne-Edwards’s sifakas (P. edwardsi) as well as other eastern sifakas, it is likely that the silky sifaka participates in similar scent-marking behaviors.

-Silky sifakas exhibit variable social structure with smaller groups mating monogamously and larger groups promiscuously with a polygynandrous mating system.
+Silky sifakas exhibit variable social structure with smaller groups mating monogamously and larger groups promiscuously with a polygynandrous mating system in which males mate with multiple females.
 However, the single dominant males in each group have been found to father the overwhelming majority of offspring in some sifaka species.

 Females are in estrus on only one day the whole year in late December or early January with infants born in June or July.
 Generally, females give birth to a single infant every two years; only occasionally in consecutive years.
 Infants initially grasp the fur on their mother’s belly and, about four weeks later, begin to ride jockey-style on their mother’s back.

 Most of the information on infant development and parental care in the eastern sifakas comes from what is known about Milne-Edwards’s sifakas.
 Within a group, births are synchronous (they occur at the same time).
 Usually this happens within a one-week window, with 6 to 8 births occurring in the group.
 The mother is the main caregiver, and infants spend more time with their mother than other group members.
-Non-mothers are also known to engage in infant care and participate in allonursing and carrying.
+Non-mothers are also known to engage in infant care and participate in allonursing (nursing infants who are not their own) and carrying.
 Among sifakas, allonursing has been observed in the silky sifaka and the Milne-Edwards’s sifaka.
 Less extreme forms of allocare are seen in other sifaka species.

 As a folivorous species that consumes both seeds and fruits, the silky sifaka is not known to be a seed disperser, although they may pass tiny ficus seeds.
 Sifakas are prey for fossa, and defecate at high rates which is utilized by dung beetles and other species.